- Learn more about:

 What quality checks are done on my data?

-The Atlas runs tests against the location, identification and completeness of the records.
+The ALA runs tests against the location, identification and completeness of the records.
 The results of the tests are flagged against the records.

 What happens if there is a problem with my data?

-Have you shared your information with another organisation that already be sharing the information with the Atlas?
+Have you shared your information with another organisation that may already be sharing the information with the ALA?

 What is ‘attribution’?